 6. Ninety Mile Beach, New Zealand (55 miles)

-A misleading counterpart to its Australian neighbor, New Zealand’s Ninety Mile Beach is actually only about 55 miles in length.
+A misleading counterpart to its Australian neighbor with the same name, New Zealand’s Ninety Mile Beach is actually only about 55 miles in length.
 It is, however, a gorgeous destination for lovers of sunsets and surf breaks.

 5. Playa Novillero, Mexico (56 miles)